 Coffee cans have many uses around the home once the coffee's gone.
 They can be used for everything from gift giving to storage and more.
+So, don't throw them out.
 By finding new uses for your empty coffee cans, you are reducing waste and saving money at the same time!

 There are two types of coffee cans: aluminum cans and plastic containers.
 For the most part, either style can be used for any of these projects, although you do need to remember that the metal cans will rust if exposed to water.